 Happn uses the GPS functionality on your phone to track your movements.
 If you’ve been within 800 feet of a potential match, then you’ll see their profile.
 For that reason, it works best for city dwellers.
 People can’t contact you unless you tap the Heart on their profile.
-Happn never displays your position to other users in real-time, and you can also block users if you have stalking concerns.
+Happn never displays your position to other users in real time, and you can also block users if you have stalking concerns.

 Plenty of Fish

-Plenty of Fish (POF) is one of the oldest dating services out there, and it’s certainly the biggest, after hitting 90 million users in May 2017.
+Plenty of Fish is one of the oldest dating services out there, and it’s certainly the biggest after hitting 90 million users in May 2017.
 With that many users, you’re more likely to find matches quicker.
 Plenty of Fish itself likes to point that out, saying that users are 2.7 times more likely to be matched in their first 24 hours.

 - The best LGBTQ dating apps for Android and iOS

 - The best iPhone apps (February 2021)

-- The best walkie-talkie apps for Android and iOS
+- The best messaging apps for Android and iOS

 - Apple Music vs. Spotify